sebaabarzuaordenes/to-do-list-challenge/README.md

 ```

 > **Note:**
-> The values of the variables depend on your local environment, but remember that you can perform the test of this api
+> The values of the variables depend on the settings on your local machine
-> using docker which is explained below.

 ```
 $ cd path/of/yourproyect
 $ cp env_sample .env
 ```

-## Database Migration
+## Database schema Migration

 ```sh
 $ cd path/of/your/project
 $ npx sequelize db:migrate
 ```

-## Delete Database
+## Delete Database schema

 ```sh
 $ cd path/of/your/project